oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 Security of the connection between code running in the browser and this backend component is assumed to utilize browser-level protection mechanisms.
-Details are out of scope of this document, but many recommendations can be found at the OWASP Foundation (https://www.owasp.org/).
+Details are out of scope of this document, but many recommendations can be found at the OWASP Foundation (https://www.owasp.org/), such as setting an HTTP-only secure cookie to authenticate the session between the browser and backend component.

-In this scenario, the backend component may be a confidential client which has the ability to authenticate itself.
-Despite this, there are still some ways in which this application is effectively a public client, as the end result is the application's code is still running in the browser and visible to the user.
-Some authorization servers may have different policies for public and confidential clients, and this type of hybrid approach does not provide all the assurances of confidential clients that an authorization server is expecting.
-Authorization servers may wish to treat this type of deployment as a public client.
+In this scenario, the backend component is likely a confidential client which is issued its own client secret.
+Note that in this model, the access token obtained by the backend component will be delivered to the browser for use by the SPA, so is more exposed than in the classic confidential client model.
+Some authorization servers may wish to limit the capabilities of these clients due to mitigate risk.

 Authorization Code Flow {#authorization_code_flow}